hendersonmersedes/AzureVM-Security/README.md

 <ol>
    <li> Logging into the Azure portal (portal.azure.com)</li>
    <li> Create a new resource group</li>
+   <li> Set up virtual network peeing and use the IP addresses for the VMs </li>
    <li> Go to Virtual Machines and Create a Windows 2016 VM</li>
    <li> I kept the port RDP 3389 open.
 (I cannot stress this enough...<b>SAVE YOUR LOGIN INFORMATION</b>)</li>
    <li> Created a storage account to gather diagnostics information.
 (This will be used to attach Sentinel later)</li>